newrelic/newrelic-agent-control/test/k8s-e2e/Readme.md

 # Run locally
 The test leverages the Tilt environment so all requirements to launch Tilt must be followed.
+Notice that the local execution expect to use Testing account.

 ```bash
 export ACCOUNT_ID=<NewRelic staging account number>